joshtemple/lkml/README.md

 # lkml

-A blazing fast LookML parser implemented in pure Python.
+A speedy LookML parser implemented in pure Python.

 Why should you use it?
 - Tested on **over 160K lines of LookML** from public repositories on GitHub
-- Parses a typical view or model file in < **15 ms**
+- Parses a typical view or model file in < **10 ms** (excludes I/O time)
 - Written in pure, modern Python 3.7 with **no external dependencies**
 - A **full unit test suite** with excellent coverage